MooersLab/scipy21poster160/README.md

 The preview of the poster is shown below.
 Please click on the icon of the PDF in the list of files above to view the poster on-line.
 There will be a **download** button in the upper right above the poster for downloading the file.
-The corresponding proceedings paper is found [here](http://conference.scipy.org/proceedings/scipy2021/blaine_mooers.html).
+The PDF of the corresponding proceedings paper is found [here](http://conference.scipy.org/proceedings/scipy2021/blaine_mooers.html).

 <p align="center"><img src="./poster.png" alt="HTML5 Icon" style="width:400px;height:300px;"></p>